-The Company is pleased to present its report on executive compensation.
-The report's objective is to assist stockholders in understanding the objectives and procedures used by the Compensation Committee in establishing its recommendation to Board of Directors regarding the compensation of our executive officers.
-This report also describes the basis on which compensation recommendations for 2007 were made by the Compensation Committee.
+We are pleased to present our report on executive compensation.
+The report's objective is to assist our stockholders in understanding the objectives and procedures used by the Compensation Committee of our Board of Directors in establishing its recommendation to the Board of Directors regarding the compensation of our executive officers.